tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

    -In k-means clustering, what does a LOWER INERTIA (remain unchanged) value suggest?<br/>
-More COMPACT clusters.It is defined as the sum of squared distances between each data point and its cluster centroid.
+More COMPACT clusters.It is defined as the sum of squared distances between each data point and its cluster centroid. <br/>
-LOWER inertia values indicate MORE COMPACT clusters and a potentially BETTER clustering outcome.
+LOWER inertia values indicate MORE COMPACT clusters and a potentially BETTER clustering outcome. <br/>
-However, inertia tends to decrease as the number of clusters increases, so it's important to interpret it alongside other metrics.
+However, inertia tends to decrease as the number of clusters increases, so it's important to interpret it alongside other metrics.<br/>
 ![Cluster Stability](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Cluster%20Stability.png)

    -What is the significance of a normalized mutual information score of 1?<br/>